 in?
 I want a very tame bird.

-We get in older "second-hand" birds which may or may not have some tameness and personality issues.
+We get in older "second-hand" parrots which may or may not have some tameness and personality issues.
 You need to have an open mind if you are interested in obtaining a parrot from a rescue organization.
-If you happen to have a "shopping list" of personality requirements for the parrot you are searching for, a rescue bird is NOT for you.
+If you happen to have a "shopping list" of personality requirements for the parrot you are searching for, a rescue bird may not be for you.
+We adopt out parrots "as is" including tame or not tame, biting ability, health, quirky personalities, etc. all included.

 Why does A-Parrot Rescue prefer to adopt out their PARROTS to experienced parrot owner?